Pay a Bill

 Merkel cell carcinoma (MCC) is an uncommon tumor.
 Most clinical management recommendations in the literature are based on case series that describe a relatively small number of patients who were not entered on formal clinical trials, evaluated with uniform clinical staging procedures, treated with uniform treatment protocols, or provided with regular, prescribed follow-up.
-These reports are also confounded by potential selection bias, referral bias, and short follow-up; and they are underpowered to detect modest differences in outcome.
+These reports are also confounded by potential selection bias, referral bias, and short follow-up.
+They are underpowered to detect modest differences in outcome.

 In addition, outcomes of patients with American Joint Committee on Cancer stage I and stage II disease are often reported together.
 In the absence of results from clinical trials with prescribed work-up, treatments, and follow-up, most MCC patients have been treated using institutional or practitioner preferences that consider the specifics of each case as well as patient preference.

-Two competing philosophies underlie many of the controversies about the most appropriate method of treating MCC.
-In the first philosophy, MCC is treated like other nonmelanoma skin cancers, with an emphasis on treating local-regional disease with surgery and radiation as appropriate.
-In the second philosophy, MCC is treated according to its biologic features.
+There are two competing philosophies about the most appropriate method of treating MCC.
+In the first philosophy, MCC is treated like other nonmelanoma skin cancers, with an emphasis on treating local-regional disease with surgery and radiation therapy, as appropriate.
+In the second philosophy, MCC is treated according to its biological features.
 This approach makes it analogous to small cell lung cancer, which is assumed to be a systemic disease, and leads to a more routine recommendation of systematic adjuvant chemotherapy.

 Surgery for the Primary Lesion